svix/svix-webhooks/webhook-bridge/README.md

 ```

-### svix-agent-plugin-webhook-receiver
+### svix-webhook-bridge-plugin-webhook-receiver

 This plugin starts an HTTP server which accepts webhooks and forwards them to one of the supported messaging
 systems.

-Again, same as with `svix-agent-plugin-generic`, the supported systems are:
+Again, same as with `svix-webhook-bridge-plugin-queue-consumer`, the supported systems are:

 - GCP Pub/Sub
 - RabbitMQ